valiktor/valiktor/README.md

 org.valiktor.constraints.Between.message=Deve estar entre {start} e {end}
 ```

-Note: the variables `start` and `end` are extracted through the function `messageParams` of the constraint `Between` and will be formatted in the message using the [Message formatters](#message-formatters).
+Note: the variables `start` and `end` are extracted through the property `messageParams` of the constraint `Between` and will be formatted in the message using the [Message formatters](#message-formatters).
 If you need a custom formatter, see [Creating a custom formatter](#creating-a-custom-formatter).

 ## Modules